radiator-software/radiator-faq/index.md

 When Radiator starts, it reads its configuration from a file.
 This configuration file is typically named _/etc/radiator/radiator.conf_ and it can be edited with a text editor.
 Radiator configuration files can include additional parts of configuration from one or many other files.
 On Windows the Radiator configuration goes to
 _\Program Files\Radiator\\_ folder.

+### Where can I find Radiator reference manual? {#configuration-manual}

+Latest Radiator reference manual is available on our web pages, both in HTML: <https://files.radiatorsoftware.com/radiator/ref/index.html> and PDF format: <https://files.radiatorsoftware.com/radiator/ref.pdf>.

+The PDF manual is also available on the disk after Radiator has been installed from a .deb or a .RPM archive, see directory _/opt/radiator/radiator/doc/_.
+On Windows, see _\Radiator\Radiator\doc\\_ on the drive Radiator installs on.

 ### Where can I find Radiator sample configurations? {#configuration-samples}